Best Rooftop Bars in London

 BOUNDARY

 Right in the heart of Shoreditch, the Boundary’s rooftop is an ideal spot for dinner and drinks with killer views.
 You’ll be sat at a brilliant vantage point above east London and the City that you can enjoy rain or shine – either tucked away inside the rooftop’s heated glass Orangery, or outside in the sun.
-The food menu focuses on quality ingredients, with mains cooked over charcoal on the robata grill and you’ll be spoiled for choice for drinks with a wide range of cocktails, beer, wine and champagne.
+The food menu focuses on quality ingredients, with European-inspired plates and cheese and charcuterie sharing dishes, and you’ll be spoiled for choice for drinks with a wide range of cocktails, beer, wine and champagne.

 NETIL 360